 - Open the Security settings for team members or end users.

 - If you're assigning SAML SSO to team members, select External authentication to show the authentication options.

 These options are already displayed for end users.

 - Select SAML as the Single sign-on (SSO) option in the External authentication section.

-For end users, selecting the SSO option automatically deselects the Zendesk Authentication option if enabled.
 For team members, single sign-on might not cover all use cases, so you have a choice to keep both authentication methods.
 For example, a Zendesk password is required to access your Support account from many Zendesk integrations, or to use the Zendesk API or Apps framework.

 - If you want all users to only use a single sign-on method, deselect the Zendesk authentication option.